HafizSunny/Molla.github.io/_posts/2020-11-07-Image-Classification-with-CNN.md

 ---
 layout: post
 title: "Image Classification with Convolutional neural network"
-image: /images/dreamy.jpg
+date: 2021-03-17 8:29
 author: Molla Hafizur
-categories:
-  - Classification
-tags:
-  - image Classification
+categories: Classification
-  - convolutional neural Network
+tags: [image Classification, convolutional neural Network, CNN]
-  - CNN
-last_modified_at: 2021-03-17T10:46:49-04:00

 ---
 The target of this Project is to develop a model to classify the boiling regime (pre or post CHF) based on boiling images.
 The Classification task is performed by convolutional neural network (CNN)